ZainabM63/Thread-and-Process-performance-Comaprison/Chapter_01/README.md

 Multiprocessing vs Multithreading in Python

 This project compares the performance of multiprocessing and multithreading in Python by running the same function (do_something) under different conditions.
-The aim is to analyze which approach performs better for the given workload and why.
+The aim is to analyze which approach performs better for the given workload and why.This function performs repeated mathematical operations (sqrt and power) and appends the results to a shared list.

 Experiment Setup